Attila Szalai: Loan to SC Freiburg

 On 21 January 2024, Szalai was loaned to SC Freiburg for the remainder of the 2023–24 Bundesliga season.
 In an interview, published by Kicker, Klemens Hartenbach, the sports director of Freiburg, said that how Szalai signed the contract was weird.
 On 21 January 2024, Freiburg hosted Hoffenheim and Szalai was sitting among the substitutes for the entire match.
 After the match an agreement was reached between the two clubs and Szalai signed the loan contract wearing the Hoffenheim shirt.
 On 27 January 2024, he played his first match in a 3–1 defeat from SV Werder Bremen.
 He entered the pitch in the 71st minute as a substitute for Lukas Kübler.
 On 12 May 2024, it was announced that Freiburg would terminate his contract.

 Loan to Standard Liège

 On 12 January 2025, he was loaned to Belgian Pro League club Standard Liège.
 On 26 January 2025, he debuted in a 1–0 victory over F.C.V.
 Dender E.H. on the 23rd game week of the Belgian Pro League.
 He entered the pitch in the 84th minute as a substitute for Dennis Eckert.
 On the 26th game week, he was included in the starting lineup against Genk.
 Szalai was not substituted; however, the result was a 2–1 defeat against the leaders of the 2024–25 Belgian Pro League.

 Loan to Kasımpaşa

 On 11 July 2025, Szalai moved on a new loan to Kasımpaşa in Turkey.
-He debutted in a 2-1 defeat from Antalyaspor in the 2025–26 Süper Lig season on 9 August 2025.
+He debutted in a 2–1 defeat from Antalyaspor in the 2025–26 Süper Lig season on 9 August 2025.

+Pogoń Szczecin

+On 27 January 2026, Szalai joined Pogoń Szczecin in Poland on loan, without an option to buy.
+On 1 February 2026, he debuted in a 2–1 defeat from Motor Lublin.
+On 19 May 2026, Szalai said that “I’m satisfied with my spring season because I only missed two league games due to a minor injury; unfortunately, that also affected the national team matches in March.”
+At the end of the season, his coach, Thomas Thomasberg, said that “We definitely want to strengthen our defense.
+Attila is on loan with us; he’s a good player.
+We’ll see if we have the opportunity to keep him—that hasn’t been decided yet.
+If not, we’ll look for other options, but I won’t mention any specific names.
+Just as we did with Attila, we’ll seek out the best options for other players as well.”

+On 9 July 2026, Szalai moved to Pogoń on a permanent basis, signing a three-year contract.